 Your DDoS defenses are broken.
 Trust us on that.
 Yes, we know – how can we tell you something like that, out of the blue, without even knowing exactly who you are?
-Well, after completing hundreds of thousands of DDoS tests, we learned that there’s a 30-75% vulnerability gap across the industry and DDoS mitigation vendor spectrum.
+Well, after completing hundreds of thousands of DDoS tests, we learned that there’s a 30-75% vulnerability gap across the industry.
 As networks become more complex, DDoS attacks are evolving, becoming more sophisticated and severe in the damage they cause enterprises.
 Whether you’re a financial institution or a gaming company, you have this gap in your DDoS defenses.
 Simply put, we haven’t seen any organization without it.

 Your system is configured incorrectly for your environment.